epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 # Machine Learning Tutorial, Demo and Resources

 Have you ever wanted to learn machine learning, but got confused by all the buzz words in machine learning and scattered resources?
+Are you afraid what you learn is not state-of-the-art machine learning?

 This is the one for you.
 From the basic machine learning practice, debugging to production machine learning, it can help you not just stay in the lab.